How to Become a Model

 No formal education is required and training is limited.
-Specific requirements depend on the client, but most models must be within certain ranges for height, weight, and clothing size to meet the needs of fashion designers, photographers, and advertisers.
+Specific requirements depend on the client, with different jobs requiring different physical characteristics.
+However, most models must be within certain ranges for height, weight, and clothing size to meet the needs of fashion designers, photographers, and advertisers.

 Although there are no formal education requirements, some aspiring models attend modeling schools that provide training in posing, walking, applying makeup, and other basic tasks.
 Attending such schools, however, does not necessarily lead to more job opportunities.

 Although some models are discovered when agents scout for “fresh faces” at modeling schools, most agencies allow applicants to email photos directly to the agency.
 Models who are well liked are then invited to be interviewed and seen in person by an agent.
 Some agencies also have “open calls” where aspiring models can walk into an agency during a specified time and meet directly with agents and clients.

 Models advance by working more regularly and being selected for assignments that have higher pay.
 They may appear in magazines, print campaigns, commercials, or runway shows that have higher profiles and provide more widespread exposure.

 Because advancement depends on a model’s previous work, maintaining a good portfolio of high-quality, up-to-date photographs is important to getting assignments.

 A model's selection of an agency is also important for advancement: the better the reputation and skill of the agency, the more assignments a model is likely to get.